 This is something I’ve been doing a lot of it and it’s hugely effective.
 At times I feel down, or at times I feel like I lack any drive I look to change my state.
-There’s a few ways to do it, but personally I’ve been utilising exercise and cold showers.
+There are a few ways to do it, but personally, I’ve been utilizing exercise and cold showers.

 “I am loved by others, but most importantly I am in love with myself”

 Repeat that 10 times in your head and say it aloud if you can.
 Say it with meaning, and most importantly feel each word as you do.
 The feeling of the affirmation is more important than just thinking about it or saying it.
 Repeat this process daily, write the affirmation down and also put it on a note by your computer.